async-rs/async-std/docs/src/patterns/accept-loop.md

 ### Testing Application

-To test your application on these errors try the following (this works on unixes only).
+To test your application for these errors try the following (this works on unixes only).

-Lower limit and start the application:
+Lower limits and start the application:
 ```
 $ ulimit -n 100
 $ cargo run --example your_app